Gold Star Family Scholarships Resources

 Folded Flag Foundation

-College bound spouses and children can receive the College or Technical/Trade school scholarship.
-This will cover tuition and fees, books, computers, living expenses including child care, tutoring, test preparation services, and career preparation expenses.
+College-bound spouses and children can receive the College or Technical/Trade school scholarship.
+This will cover tuition and fees, books, computers, and living expenses including childcare, tutoring, test preparation services, and career preparation expenses.

 America’s Gold Star Families Scholarship

 Details: $1,000 in scholarships to family members who have lost a loved one in service to our country.
 They can be used at a college or university, junior college, or a trade or vocational school.